Fitness landscape: Fitness seascapes

+The concept has also been formalized in statistical-physical models that analyse time-dependent selection gradients, adaptive fluxes, and the movement of peaks in a changing environment.
+Fitness seascapes thus generalize traditional fitness landscapes by incorporating non-stationary selection, making them a useful framework for studying adaptation in fluctuating or clinically modulated environments.

 In evolutionary optimization

 Apart from the field of evolutionary biology, the concept of a fitness landscape has also gained importance in evolutionary optimization methods such as genetic algorithms or evolution strategies.
 In evolutionary optimization, one tries to solve real-world problems (e.g., engineering or logistics problems) by imitating the dynamics of biological evolution.
 For example, a delivery truck with a number of destination addresses can take a large variety of different routes, but only very few will result in a short driving time.

 In order to use many common forms of evolutionary optimization, one has to define for every possible solution s to the problem of interest (i.e., every possible route in the case of the delivery truck) how 'good' it is.
 This is done by introducing a scalar-valued function f(s) (scalar valued means that f(s) is a simple number, such as 0.3, while s can be a more complicated object, for example a list of destination addresses in the case of the delivery truck), which is called the fitness function.

 A high f(s) implies that s is a good solution.
 In the case of the delivery truck, f(s) could be the number of deliveries per hour on route s.
 The best, or at least a very good, solution is then found in the following way: initially, a population of random solutions is created.
 Then, the solutions are mutated and selected for those with higher fitness, until a satisfying solution has been found.